yusufkinatas/countime/README.md

-This project it live at [https://countime.yusuf.app/](https://countime.yusuf.app/)
+This project is live at [https://countime.yusuf.app/](https://countime.yusuf.app/)

 ## How to start project on local